lawrennd/snippets/_uq/includes/uq-sampling-history-doe.md

 \newslide{Latin Hypercube Sampling}

-\notes{Latin hypercube sampling is a form of stratified sampling.
-For a Latin square if $M$ samples are requred, then the strata are determined by dividing the area of the inputs into discrete $M$ rows and $M$ columns.
-Then the samples are taken so that each row and column only contains one total sample.
-The Latin hypercube is the generalisation of this idea to more than two dimensions.}
+\notes{Latin hypercube sampling is an advanced form of stratified sampling.
+It ensures that each input variable's distribution is fully represented by dividing the input space into $M$ rows and columns, with samples taken such that each row and column contains only one sample.
+This method extends to multiple dimensions, providing a comprehensive sampling strategy.}

 > The same reasoning that led to stratified sampling, ensuring that
 > all portions of $S$ were sampled, could lead further.
 If we wish